 The City of Light comes alive in spring as stylish Parisians mingle at sidewalk cafés, flower stands spill out onto the squares, and—as cliché as it sounds—couples stroll hand-in-hand along the Seine.
 To experience it like a local, rent your own Paris Perfect pad.
 We love the 25 Place Dauphine apartments, hidden in a leafy square at the tip of the Île de la Cité.
 The flats feature original 400-year-old wood beams, crystal chandeliers, gilded furnishings, and thoughtful touches—like fresh baguettes delivered daily.
 Guests also have access to exclusive experience like chocolate and pastry tours of Saint-Germain-des-Prés, soufflé-making demonstrations at Philippe Excoffier restaurant, and multi-course cooking classes with a Cordon-Bleu trained chef in her private residence.
 If you'd rather go the hotel route, Paris, of course, has more than enough digs to choose from whether you're looking for cute and intimate, grand and splashy, or stylish and design-centric.
-Don't miss the Musée Yves Saint Laurent Paris in the designer’s haute couture house as well as the Art Paris Art Fair, which celebrates its 20th anniversary in April.
-The show will host 143 contemporary art galleries in the Grand Palais, with a special spotlight on Swiss works.
+Don't miss the Musée Yves Saint Laurent Paris in the designer’s haute couture house as well as the Art Paris Art Fair.
+The show will host 150 contemporary art galleries in the Grand Palais, with a special spotlight on Latin American works.

 RELATED: The Best Hotels in Hawaii

 Reaching the high 60s, Madrid’s mild April forecast makes it perfect to walk around Retiro Park’s Crystal Palace, rose gardens, and tranquil lake filled with row boats.
 In the evening, watch the sunset over the Templo de Debod, a 2nd-century BC Egyptian temple that was transported to the hilltop Parque de la Montaña.
 This spring shoulder season also has affordable hotel rates and less tourists compared to the summer.
-For design on a dime, check into the Generator, Madrid, the hip hostel’s newest outpost in the trendy Malasaña district.
+For design on a dime, check into the Generator, Madrid in the trendy Malasaña district.
 The digs stand out with a rooftop hot tub, a buzzy restaurant, and a cocktail bar painted by local artists.

 As Virginia’s coolest up-and-coming city, Richmond has a lot to offer, including a booming craft beer and cocktail scene, charming boutique hotels, and offbeat art galleries.
-April marks the debut of VCU’s $41 million Institute of Contemporary Art, which has 41,000 square feet of space for films, performances, and rotating art exhibits.
-For happy hour, there’s Little Nickel, a retro-chic tiki bar that opened in January, and Jasper, a new Carytown cocktail lounge helmed by two of Richmond’s best bartenders.
+VCU’s $41 million Institute of Contemporary Art features 41,000 square feet of space for films, performances, and rotating art exhibits.
+For happy hour, there’s Little Nickel, a retro-chic tiki bar, and Jasper, a Carytown cocktail lounge helmed by two of Richmond’s best bartenders.
 Order the Expat Willy, a concoction of Scotch, orgeat, coconut, Jerry Thomas bitters, and absinthe.
 At the end of the day, bed down at the Quirk Hotel, a funky stay with modern art installations, a design-forward restaurant, and a killer rooftop bar overlooking downtown.

 Namibia is gorgeous in April, with balmy 75-degree temperatures and constant sunshine to explore the country’s barren, lunar-like landscape.
 Start along the stark Skeleton Coast, where you can stay in a luxury tent at the Wilderness Safaris Hoanib Skeleton Coast Camp and spot oryx, mountain zebra, giraffe, and elephants on game drives.
 Then, make your way south to the remote Namib Desert to see the sunrise over Sossusvlei, a salt pan bordered by 1,000-foot dunes and 900-year-old camel thorn trees, whose dark, dead branches are an eerie contrast to the soft red sand beyond.